Become a Cardiac Technician: Education and Career Roadmap

 Almost all cardiovascular technologists and technicians work full-time.
 Those that are employed by 24-hour care centers like hospitals and urgent clinics may work evenings, nights, and weekends.
 Cardiovascular technicians may be exposed to infectious diseases.
 They spend many hours on their feet and may need to physically move or maneuver patients.

 |Degree Level||Postsecondary certificate; associate's degree may be required by employers|

 |Degree Name||Cardiovascular technology or related field|

-|Experience||At least one year of experience may be required by employers**|
+|Experience||At least 1 year of experience typically required|

 Step 1: Pursue Postsecondary Education

 Certificate programs for cardiac technicians typically last one year and include courses in topics like laboratory assisting and health care systems.
 Students can also train through a cardiovascular technology associate's degree program, which may offer the option to specialize in either invasive or non-invasive tracks.
 Both tracks will require that students complete coursework and clinical training.
 Before taking specific invasive or non-invasive cardiovascular technology courses, students will need to complete prerequisite courses in cardiovascular anatomy, pharmacology and electrocardiography.